-When we believe someone is “friendly and likeable,” we “actually behave in ways that encourage such individuals to respond in a friendly and likeable manner.
+When we believe someone is “friendly and likable,” we “actually behave in ways that encourage such individuals to respond in a friendly and likable manner.
 The reverse is also true.”2 If we have negative assumptions about a person, we’re likely to have a bad attitude when we interact with that person, which often causes that person to reciprocate our bad attitude, “proving” our negative assumptions right.

 Hence, we bear a lot of responsibility for the demeanor of people we interact with.

 “Treat a man as he is, and he will remain as he is.
 Treat a man as he could be, and he will become what he should be.” –Ralph Waldo Emerson